Donders-Institute/hpc-utility/docs/usage.rst

 Example: create a new webhook
 *****************************

-Assuming that we want to create a new webhook associated with a Torque cluster job script ``run.sh``, we can used the following command:
+Assuming that we want to create a new webhook associated with a Torque cluster job script ``qsub.sh`` (an example can be found `here <https://github.com/Donders-Institute/hpc-webhook/blob/master/test/data/qsub.sh>`_, we can used the following command:

 .. code:: bash

-    $ hpcutil webhook create test.sh
+    $ hpcutil webhook create qsub.sh

 On success, it returns the actual webhook URL which can be then registered at a webhook trigger, such as the `webhook for a GitHub repository <https://developer.github.com/webhooks/>`_.